LimeChain/hashport-contracts/README.md

 #### How to run:

 ```
-npx hardhat deploy-testnet --members /The count od the members set in the contract/ --token /hedera token id, optional for deploying custom token/ --network /The name of the network/
+npx hardhat deploy-testnet --members /The count od the members set in the contract/ --network /The name of the network/
 ```

 #### Deploy Token